julalanis/Abstract-Interfaces-Chapter-13-PP-/README.md

 Will be implementing Compareable and compareTo methods and interfaces.

 11/30 Finished main bulk of project.
 Clean up and double checking against rubric required now.
+12/2 Updated compareTo methods in Customer and RetailCustomer, fixed logic of print statements in CustomerInfo.